anastuart/thesis/extra_stuff/dumping_ground.md

 ## ID

+Hyperarousal can prevent daytime sleepiness as measured through sleep latency despite significant fatigue, as the dominance of wake-like neural activity in the beta frequencies prevents a global lapse of consctiousness [@shi2022].

+ID is proposed to be caused and perpetuated by increased physiological and neurobiological arousal, preventing sleep initiation and leading to increased overnight awakenings [@dressle2023; @riemann2010].

+The contrasting experiences of increased fatigue with reduced sleepiness may be caused by the competing influences of hyperarousal and sleep pressure [@marques2024].

+However, these studies are limited as the sample contained individuals with comorbid obstructive sleep apnoea (OSA).
+When controlling for comorbid sleep disorders, Fasiello et al. [@fasiello2023] found ESS was present in 10% of ID patients, and was unrelated to insomnia severity.

+24-hour hyperarousal, observed in ID through increased physiological, psychological, and neurophysiologial activity, is hypothesised to prevent sleep initation through preventing the
+reduction of activity needed to experience the reduced consciousness of global sleep [@cite; probably that tonini paper about consciousness].
+Cortical hyperarousal is hypothesised to be a causal factor in ID through preventing sleep initiation [@dressle2023; @riemann2010].

+The discrepancy between fatigue, sleepiness, and cortical arousal requires further elucidation.

 However, this has led to high heterogeneity within the population, and there is a need for greater use of objective measures in diagnosis to better understand the underlying mechanisms